indrajithc/custom-actions/README.md

 ```

 Apps are

-- drag and drop shredder
+- Action 1 - drag and drop shredder